-Murrindindi Shire's economy experienced a loss of \$54 million in expected output in the first half of 2020.
-This represents a 9% loss of the Shire's expected output over the first two quarters of 2020.
+Murrindindi Shire's economy experienced a loss of \$58 million in expected output in the first half of 2020.
+This represents a 11% loss of the Shire's expected output over the first two quarters of 2020.

-273 jobs were lost in Murrindindi Shire between December 2019 and June 2020, representing a 6% loss in total employment in the Shire.
-It is likely that job losses will increase substantially following the conclusion of the JobKeeper program in September 2020, should the program not be extended.
+310 jobs were lost in Murrindindi Shire between December 2019 and June 2020, representing a 7% loss in total employment in the Shire.
+It is likely that job losses will increase substantially as a result of prolonged economic downturn.